iank/catflow-frameextractor/README.md

 # catflow-frameextractor

-Video preannotation and filter for an object recognition data pipeline
+Video preannotation and filter for an object recognition data pipeline.
+This package's purpose has changed somewhat since I created it; it should really be called `catflow-dataingestion` or something like that.

 # Set up